SmartEVSE/SmartEVSE-3/docs/configuration.md

     - If you are using Smart/Solar mode, you should connect the A, B , +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE!
 Make sure that the +12V  wire from the sensorbox is connected to only  -one– SmartEVSE.

   - Software configuration
-    - Set one SmartEVSE MULTI setting to MASTER, the others to NODE 1-7.
+    - Set one SmartEVSE PWR SHARE setting to MASTER, the others to NODE 1-7.
 Make sure there is only one Master, and the Node numbers are unique.
     - On the Master configure the following:
       - MODE	  Set this to Smart if a Sensorbox (or configured kWh meter) is used to measure the current draw on the mains supply.
       It will then dynamically vary the charge current for all connected EV’s.
 If you are using a dedicated mains supply for the EV’s you can leave this set to Normal.